lanalippe/prog103/README.md

 ### Before class

 See [details about this module](https://marinecs-100b.github.io/tracks/prog/prog103.html) on the course website.

-Guided notes are in 'PROG103 Guided Notes.pdf'.
+- Guided notes are in 'PROG103 Guided Notes.pdf'.
 Take notes directly on the guided notes, either by annotating the PDF or printing them out.
+- Exercises are in prog103exercises.R

 ### In class